Christina Drill, FL

 Critically Acclaimed Writer

-Christina is a published writer, editor, and Michener Fellow at the University of Miami where she is pursuing her MFA in fiction.
-Originally from Northern New Jersey, Christina graduated with a BFA from NYU’s Tisch School of the Arts and has been published in New York Magazine, Broadly (VICE), and Salon.
-Her fiction and poetry have been published in literary journals like the Chicago Quarterly Review and Word Riot, and she has worked with Simon & Schuster and Unilever.
+Christina is a published writer, an editor, and a current Michener Fellow at the University of Miami, where she is pursuing her MFA in fiction.
+Originally from Northern New Jersey, Christina graduated with a BFA from NYU’s Tisch School of the Arts and has been published in New York Magazine, Broadly (VICE), Salon, GOOD, and other online publications.
+Her fiction and poetry have been published in literary journals like the Chicago Quarterly Review, Word Riot, and CheapPop Lit, and she has worked for companies like Simon & Schuster and Unilever.

 As a Story Terrace writer, Christina interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.